Coronavirus: What Kids Can Do

 With all the talk about coronavirus, you might be wondering what kids can do.
 Here are the 4 best ways everyone (including kids) can help stop coronavirus:

-and water.
+Use soap and water.
 Wash for 20 seconds.
 You can count slowly to 20.
-Or you can sing the happy
+Or you can sing

-birthday song twice.
-Be sure to wash the tops of your hands, and between your fingers.
+the happy birthday song twice.
+Be sure to wash the tops of your hands and between

 - Cover your sneeze or cough.
 Sneeze or cough into your elbow, not your hand.
 Then wash your hands anyway.
 It's always fun to drown a germ with soap and water!

-- Cover your face and keep your distance.
-If you do go out, wear a cloth face covering (or face mask, if you have one).
+- Wear a mask or cloth face covering when you go out.
 Kids younger than 2 years old shouldn't cover their faces.
 But everyone else should because this helps prevent the spread of the virus.
 It's also important to stay at least 6 feet away from people you don't live with when you're out in public.

 Washing hands isn't so hard.
-But it can be hard to stay home for now.
+But changing our routines can be tough.
 It means not being with people you like to be with.
 And not going places you like to go.

-So here are 3 more things kids can do.
-These things help you cope with stay-at-home time:
+So here are some more things kids can do:

 Notice your feelings.
-All the things you miss, like playdates, school trips, and sports can make you feel sad.
+Missing things — like playdates, school trips, and sports — can make you feel sad.
 But it won't be forever.
 For now, you can feel better if you stay in touch with people you miss.
 Talk on the phone or visit by video.
 You can draw pictures that show how you feel.
 Or talk about it with someone you feel close to.

 Do things you enjoy.
-While you're waiting for this stay-at-home time to pass, do things to have fun.
-You can do fun things by yourself or with the people you live with.
+Try to have fun spending extra time with the people you live with.

 When you're indoors, you can play games, read, do puzzles, make art, write a story, do a craft.
 You can dance, do yoga, build, learn, and play or listen to music.
 Go outside to ride bikes, run, walk, or hike.
 Take some chalk and write happy messages on trails and sidewalks for other people to see.

 Be kind and helpful.
-All the change caused by coronavirus can make kids and adults feel stressed.
+All the changes due to coronavirus can make kids and adults feel stressed.
 Kids can help by doing little things that make a big difference.

 Here are a few ideas: